rafstahelin/comfy-download/README.md

   - `/workspace/comfy-data/plushparameters` ↔ `dbx:/studio/ai/libs/comfy-data/plushparameters`
   - `/workspace/comfy-data/plushprompts` ↔ `dbx:/studio/ai/libs/comfy-data/plushprompts`
 - This ensures that custom node data is synchronized between different RunPod instances
-- Manual sync can be triggered with the `dl customsync` command or the shorter `dl cs` command
+- Manual sync can be triggered with the `dl sync --nodes` command (or the shorter `dl customsync` or `dl cs` aliases)

+### All-in-One Synchronization
+- You can sync both workflows and custom nodes in a single operation with `dl sync --all` or simply `dl sync`
+- This is useful when you want to ensure everything is synchronized at once
+- The `dl start` command by default runs both types of sync operations

 ### Custom Node Configuration Management
 - When you run `dl start`, custom node configurations are automatically validated and fixed